finom/rebloom/README.md

   ids = [1, 2, 3];
 }

-class Users extends UsersPublic {
+class UsersProtected extends UsersPublic {
   hiddenField = 1;
   readonly profiles: Profiles; // sub-store that is not visible by other modules readonly loadUsers = async () => {